 The Maldives is an absolutely stunning destination, but it is also well-known as pretty expensive, especially when it comes to resorts.
 So naturally, I wanted to know what to expect price-wise before traveling there.

 However, I didn’t find much information online regarding the cost of food, drinks, or activities.
-That’s why I decided to write this blog post where I’ll share my Maldives vacation cost in a 5-star resort as well as actual prices for food, drinks, or activities.
+That’s why I decided to write this blog post where I’ll share my Maldives vacation cost in a 5-star resort (water villa), as well as actual prices for food, drinks, or activities.

 So how much does a trip to the Maldives cost if you want to stay in a resort?!

 Let’s find out!